The US has averaged more than 3,000 Covid-19 deaths a day over the past week - Local News 8

 “These vaccination hubs will expedite vaccine distribution and ensure efficiency in communities across the state,” the governor said.

-In California, one million healthcare workers, nursing home residents and staff will receive the vaccine by week’s end, the governor promised Monday, as part of an “all hands on deck” push to serve the more vulnerable residents.
+In California, 1 million health care workers, nursing home residents and staff will receive the vaccine by week’s end, the governor promised Monday, as part of an “all hands on deck” push to serve the more vulnerable residents.

-Michigan Gov. Gretchen Whitmer, meanwhile, sent a letter to Health and Human Services Secretary Alex Azar requesting permission to buy up to 100,000 doses of vaccines for the state.
+Michigan Gov. Gretchen Whitmer, meanwhile, sent a letter to Azar requesting permission to buy up to 100,000 doses of vaccines for the state.

 “We remain ready to accelerate distribution to get doses into arms,” the governor said.